theicfire/logregex/README.md

 # Implementation Details
-I first want to point out that I've done no performance analysis on this tool.
-It's probably very slow for certain types of queries, or on really large logs.
-There are copious opportunities to speed this up.

 The implementation was inspired by a series of blog posts on [how to build a Regex Engine](https://kean.blog/post/lets-build-regex).

 There are two steps involved: